East Bend Animal Hospital

 Pet Emergency

-Pet Emergency situations with our pets can unfortunately arise at the most inopportune times.
-Here at East Bend Animal Hospital we will see Urgent Care and Pet Emergency cases throughout the day when needed.
+Pet Emergency situations with our pets can, unfortunately, arise at the most inopportune times.
+Here at East Bend Animal Hospital, we will see Urgent Care and Pet Emergency cases throughout the day when needed.
 Please do not ever hesitate to call us if you think your pet is in need of an emergency or urgent care visit.
-If it is outside our normal business hours or on a holiday please contact The Animal Emergency Center of Central Oregon – (541)385-9110
+If it is outside our normal business hours or on holiday, please contact The Animal Emergency Center of Central Oregon – 541-385-9110

 Poisoning/Toxin Exposure

 In general, any products that are harmful to people are also harmful to animals.
-If your pet’s skin or eyes are exposed to toxic product, check the product label for instruction for people exposed to the product.
+If your pet’s skin or eyes are exposed to a toxic product, check the product label for instructions for people exposed to the product.
 If the label instructs you to wash your hands with soap and water if you’re exposed, then wash your pet’s skin with soap and water.
-If you know your pet has consumed something harmful, or is having seizures, losing consciousness, or difficulty breathing telephone your veterinarian immediately.
+If you know that your pet has consumed something harmful or is having seizures, losing consciousness, or having difficulty breathing, telephone your veterinarian immediately.

 Seizures